 Grant Writing Help

 Welcome to the Nanovic Institute’s center for grant writing help.
-In addition to the information and recourses found here, the Institute offers a 1.0 credit research methods and design course (EURO 30004) as well as one-on one advising appointments with the Nanovic’s Student Programs Assistant Manager, Anna Dolezal.
+In addition to the information and recourses found here, the Institute offers a 1.0 credit research methods and design course (EURO 30004) as well as one-on one advising appointments with Nanovic’s Director of Undergraduate Studies, Abby Lewis.
 The Flatley Center for Undergraduate Scholarly Engagement and Institute for Scholarship in the Liberal Arts also offer a number of grant writing workshops and advising sessions.
 Students interested in applying for Nanovic funding are strongly encouraged to take advantage of these resources.

 - Budget: The budget should detail the project’s travel and research costs in USD.
 Research and internship grants cover flights, lodging, modest living expenses, and research-related expenses.
 For a complete guide to budgeting, please visit effective budgeting.